mindreframer/golang-devops-stuff/Documentation/api.md

 Note the two new fields in response:

-1. The `expiration` is the time that this key will expire and be deleted.
+1. The `expiration` is the time at which this key will expire and be deleted.

-2. The `ttl` is the time to live for the key, in seconds.
+2. The `ttl` is the specified time to live for the key, in seconds.

-_NOTE_: Keys can only be expired by a cluster leader so if a machine gets disconnected from the cluster, its keys will not expire until it rejoins.
+_NOTE_: Keys can only be expired by a cluster leader, so if a machine gets disconnected from the cluster, its keys will not expire until it rejoins.

 Now you can try to get the key by sending a `GET` request: